tvcv901/rna-secondary-structure-prediction/README.md

 1. Open Command Prompt or Powershell and run `.\molecule.bat` to input an RNA sequence.

-2. To visualize the output,
+2. To see the visualization of the structure, run

-   `cd visualization`

-   `python visualizer.py`
+   `python .\visualization\visualizer.py`